 There has never been a time in the history of the church when Christians have not disagreed over questions relating to music and worship, including:

-Conflicts often arise between clergy, music directors, and congregants about what kind of music is most "appropriate" or beneficial in the context of liturgy, usually due to differing understandings about the nature of music, and its role in worship.
+Conflicts often also arise between clergy, music directors, and congregants about what kind of music is most "appropriate" or beneficial in the context of liturgy, usually due to differing understandings about the nature of music and its role in worship.
 All parties involved tend to lean on personal and cultural values, rather than Christian values, in order to defend their positions.

 level of congregational involvement